 The purpose of veterinary exams for adult cats

 Leaving the house can be a stressful event for many cats and their owners (see previous blog on “How to get your cat to the vet hospital” for tips on transporting your kitty with minimal stress).
 So why do we as veterinarians feel that it is so important to bring your cat in for regular examinations?
 Cats are stoic creatures and many do not show us that something is wrong until the disease is quite advanced.
 Don’t wait until your cat is sick.
-The following are four major reasons why you should bring your cat in for regular examinations:
+The following are four major reasons why you should bring your cat in to the animal hospitals care:

 - Preventative Medicine: The focus of regular examinations is to try to identify problems before they are apparent to you as their owner or before your cat becomes sick.
 An opportunity to discuss dental care, nutrition, exercise, behavior, parasite prevention and to administer any vaccinations that may be appropriate will be dealt with at this time.
 Testing, which may include a fecal exam to check for parasites, blood work and/or urine testing as a part of the “wellness” screen will also be discussed.
 You can play a vital role in your cat’s health by closely monitoring for changes in appetite, drinking, and litter box habits at home.